rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

     -   "The two concepts of probability" [^Carnap1945b]
     -   *Logical Foundations of Probability* [^Carnap1950b]
     -   *The Continuum of Inductive Methods* [^Carnap1952]
-    -   Sznajder on the alleged evolution of Carnap's views of inductive logic [^Sznajder2018]
 -   Salmon [^Salmon1963]
 -   Good [^Good1988]
 -   Hacking [^Hacking2001]